 This is why QR Codes failed to pick up as a marketing tool.

 Believe it or not, QR Codes have made a huge comeback.
 This shows that QR Codes were ahead of their time.
-But in 2017, they make a lot of sense, more than ever.
+But now, they make a lot of sense, more than ever.

-In 2017, everything has changed—macro factors, technology, and consumer behavior.
+Everything has changed now—macro factors, technology, and consumer behavior.
 All of the following factors are responsible for the massive adoption of QR Codes:

 A. Everyone now has a smartphone with fast mobile internet and a QR Code scanning app

-This rapid increase in smartphone penetration has pushed marketers to target smartphone owners through mobile marketing techniques such as mobile ads, push notifications, and mobile app content.
+This rapid increase in smartphone penetration has pushed marketers to target smartphone owners through mobile marketing techniques.
+Some of these techniques include mobile ads, push notifications, and mobile app content.

-b.
-By 2020, 90% world population will have access to high speed mobile internet
+2. By 2020, 90% of the world’s population will have access to high speed mobile internet

 Fast mobile internet makes it easy for consumers to download and view content shared by marketers such as accessing a webpage or downloading an app.

-Many smartphones now come with a QR Code scanning feature built into the stock camera app.
-The list of handset manufacturers include Xiaomi, Motorola, Samsung, and Lenovo to name a few.
+Most smartphones now come with a QR Code scanning feature built into the stock camera app.
+These include iPhone, Xiaomi, Motorola, Samsung, and Lenovo to name a few.

-Even if this feature is not available (such as in iPhones), there are popular apps that now come with inbuilt QR Code scanning feature.
+Even if this feature is not available, there are popular apps that now come with inbuilt QR Code scanning feature.
 Apps such as Snapchat, Pinterest, WeChat, UC Browser, Opera Mini, Chrome (iOS), Samsung Internet, Bing Search, Firefox 8.0, and Paytm (India).
 The list is endless.

-That QR Codes are so popular and even Apple cannot ignore it anymore.
+That QR Codes are so popular and even Apple couldn’t ignore it.

 But when did this all happen?